james-hadoop/data-juicer/docs/tutorial/Installation.md

 ## Installation From Source

-Data-Juicer can be installed from source as well:
+If you want to use the latest features and updates, Data-Juicer can be installed from source as well:
 ```bash
 # Clone repository
 git clone https://github.com/datajuicer/data-juicer.git